 During your care, gentle touches called adjustments/spinal entrainment contact the spine, usually in the neck and pelvic area at access points called ‘Spinal Gateways’.
-These precise touch adjustments are made superficially to access receptors sites that help a self-healing/awakening wave (unique to NetworkSpinal, to help you reorganise your connective tissue for the liberation of bound energy and information).
+These precise touches are made superficially to access receptors sites that help a self-healing/awakening wave.
+Unique to NetworkSpinal, to help you reorganise your connective tissue for the liberation of bound energy and information.
 As your spinal cord, held in place by connective tissue, becomes more flexible, it liberates bound mechanical energy and withheld information associated with traumatic or less resourceful states.

-At Healthpraxis, you are more than a name or number.
-You’ll be part of the family and community and receive care that comes from a place of love and concern.
-Contact us today 😀
+With the Healthpraxis, you are more than a name or number.
+And you will receive care that comes from a place of love and concern.

 1.Kaptchuk, T, J., 1983, The web that has no weaver, understanding Chinese medicine, Illinois, Congdon & Weed, Inc.